pengowray/doks-sprinto/content/en/docs/sprinting/popular.md

 ---
-title : "Sprinto overview"
+title : "Popular commands"
 description:
-lead:
+lead: Popular sprinting commands
 ---

 Write with your friends!
 Run a sprint and compete with your writing group!
-Focus on your writing, share word counts, write the most you can! [[Setup]] is easy.
+Focus on your writing, share word counts, write the most you can!

 ## Popular and fun ways to start a sprint